Writing the City

 location: IN YOUR CITY!

 Will Writing the City help teach me how to write for publication?
-No, not in the conventional sense.
-It will give you tools to welcome more peace and calm into your days.
+No. It will give you tools to welcome more peace and calm into your days.
 It may inspire the seed of a story or essay, blog post or website copy.

 Is this course a replacement for working with a psychotherapist, psychiatrist or counsellor?
 No. Writing for Wellbeing is not a replacement for professional mental health support.
-However, I am an experienced writer, group facilitator and creative writing mentor.
+I am an experienced writer, group facilitator and creative writing mentor.
 I am a member of Lapidus International, the words for wellbeing association.
 I am a member of the National Association for Writers in Education, the sole organisation supporting the development of creative writing of all genres and in all educational and community settings throughout the UK.
-Membership of these professional bodies help me stay current with best practices and inform me of latest research into writing for wellbeing, group facilitation and learning styles.
+Membership of these professional bodies helps me stay current with best practices and the latest research into writing for wellbeing, group facilitation and learning styles.
 Find out more about me here.

 Throughout the workshop I had a smile plastered to my face the whole time and a sore neck from nodding with agreement.
 Literally straight after it, I went across the road and bought a book to fill with the ideas that flowed as a result.
 The next few hours were spent happily writing away in a local park in my complete element.
 I walked home with my phone in my pocket and on the hunt for ‘red things’.

 This was exactly what I needed to avoid burnout and press the reset button on the joy of writing.
 Clare is welcoming and created a no pressure environment where creativity could come out easily to play.
 I wrote more than I imagined possible and had the absolute pleasure to connect with other creative ladies who I now consider friends.

 – Aimee Du Fresne, coach and author